 3.9.
 Soil Additives: Additives for ecological mitigation areas should be limited and may not be needed at all except to mimic the indigenous soil conditions.
-BS3882:2015 Specification for topsoil permits the supply or manufacture of soils for specific purposes such as low fertility soils in wildflower areas.
+BS3882:2015 Specification for topsoil permits the supply or manufacture of soils for specific purposes.

 3.10.
 The need for any type of fertiliser is established by site soil analysis.
-Fertiliser is not recommended for tree and shrub planting during the first year of establishment unless deficiencies are shown by testing.
+Fertiliser is not recommended for shrub planting during the first year of establishment unless deficiencies are shown by testing.